Cipher7/OSEP/Antivirus Evasion/README.md

 - Next we copy byte by byte of our shellcode to the allocated buffer and then execute it
 - The Document_Open and AutoOpen executes the macro as soon as the document is opened without user intervention.

-For encrypting this shellcode, we will use the same Caeser Cipher encryption routine.
+For encrypting this shellcode, we will use the same Caesar Cipher encryption routine.
 The program to encrypt the shellcode can be found [here](./C%23%20Programs/vba_encrypt.cs)

 Explanation :